fredmorcos/tvrank/README.md

 The `TVrank` command-line interface has a few modes accessible through the use of
 sub-commands:

-- `title "KEYWORDS..."` to search by keywords.
+- `search "KEYWORDS..."` to search by keywords.
-- `title "KEYWORDS...
+- `search "KEYWORDS...
 (YYYY)"` to search by keywords in a specific year.
-- `title "TITLE (YYYY)" --exact` to search for and exact title in a specific year.
+- `search "TITLE (YYYY)" --exact` to search for and exact title in a specific year.
-- `title "TITLE" --exact` to search for an exact title (`-e` also means exact).
+- `search "TITLE" --exact` to search for an exact title (`-e` also means exact).
-- `movies-dir` and `series-dir` to make batch queries based on directory scans.
+- `scan-movies` and `scan-series` to make batch queries based on directory scans.
 - `mark` to mark a directory with a title information file (`tvrank.json`).

 ### Examples